NaziaSiddique/TheBigCartoonQuiz/README.md

 <img width="952" alt="Screenshot 2022-04-29 at 19 19 20" src="https://user-images.githubusercontent.com/36114589/166069443-fc63fe00-d2e5-4019-a3c5-03749379a857.png">

+**Known Bugs

+• Currently no known bugs.

 (I was unable to do the Jest testing due to the module being added quite late and not having enough time to test it.
-Have discussed and been advised, if ms2 is referred, to do the Jest testing then.)
+Have discussed and been advised, for ms2, testing will not be marked)

 ## Deployment